-UPDATE 1-Ghana president says will not extend three-year IMF aid programme
+UPDATE 2-Ghana president says will not extend three-year IMF aid programme

 2 Min Read

-ACCRA, July 18 (Reuters) - Ghana will not extend its three-year aid programme with the International Monetary Fund beyond April 2018, President Nana Akufo-Addo said on Tuesday, despite continuing fiscal difficulties.
+ACCRA, July 18 (Reuters) - Ghana said on Tuesday it will not extend its three-year aid programme with the International Monetary Fund beyond April 2018, but the IMF urged it to do so to give it time to complete the programme's goals.

-The president's announcement is a surprise turnaround after government officials said last month that Ghana was considering a request by the Washington lender to extend the programme to December 2018.
+President Nana Akufo-Addo's announcement is a surprise turnaround after government officials said last month that Ghana was considering a request by the Washington lender to extend the programme to December 2018.

 An extension would have reassured markets of the government's commitment to fiscal discipline, analysts say.